 The tournament is played under all applicable FIBA or French Basketball Federation rules.
 Specific rules can be found on our website in the Official Rules tab.
 The games are played with official referees from various countries

 CONDITIONS OF PARTICIPATION

-VISUAL CONTROL AND EXEMPTIONS OF PLAYERS
+VISUAL CONTROL OF THE PLAYERS

 EQUALITY OF MULTIPLE TEAMS WITHIN A GROUP